Deep Dive Brief: Constellation Software and AI - Part II

 Welcome back Explorer!

-In this thirteenth edition of my Deep Dive Briefs series and second installment of the Constellation Software (CSU) trilogy, I’m continuing my research journey on this serial acquirer, this time, we’re diving into a big, hot topic:
+In this twelfth edition of my Deep Dive Briefs series and second installment of the Constellation Software (CSU) trilogy, I’m continuing my research journey on this serial acquirer, this time, we’re diving into a big, hot topic:

 After the success of my first installment on this CSU trilogy, 🔗 Constellation Software Capital Allocation Outlook - Part #1, the next topic to cover felt pretty obvious to me, but also harder to assess.